titanclass/stage/README.md

 ## Why Stage?

-Stage's core library `stage_core` provides a minimal set of types and traits required to sufficiently an express an actor model, and no more.
+Stage's core library `stage_core` provides a minimal set of types and traits required to sufficiently express an actor model, and no more.

 ## Inspiration

-We wish to acknowledge the [Akka](https://akka.io/) project as a great source of inspiration, with the authors of Stage also having applied Akka over the years.
+We wish to acknowledge the [Akka](https://akka.io/) project as a great source of inspiration, with the authors of Stage having applied Akka over the years.
 Akka's goal is to, "Build powerful reactive, concurrent, and distributed applications more easily".
 We hope that Stage can be composed with other projects to achieve the same goals while using Rust.